 - 1. Define the Study Area; - 2.
 Conduct a visual field survey for the property and evaluate current conditions; - 3.
-Review data provided by the City and; - 4.
+Review data provided by the City; - 4.
 Evaluate conditions found in the context of statutory blight criteria; and - 5.
 Document the survey findings, as presented in the Conditions Study.

-The Study Area is approximately 1.5 acres, including public rights-of-way, and is owned primarily by private entities.
+The Study Area is approximately 81.7 acres, including public rights-of-way, and is owned primarily by private entities.
 The future redevelopment of the Study Area is proposed to be a hotel with commercial retail uses.

-Of the eleven (11) qualifying factors identified in the Act, the Conditions Study revealed the following six (6) qualifying conditions of blight, as defined in Section 31-25-103(2) of the Act, evident within the Study Area.
+Of the eleven qualifying factors identified in the Act, the Conditions Study revealed the following nine qualifying conditions of blight, as defined in Section 31-25-103(2) of the Act, evident within the Study Area.

 - a.
-Slum, deteriorating or deteriorated structures; - d.
-Unsanitary or unsafe conditions; - e.
-Deterioration of site or other improvements; - f.
-Unusual topography or inadequate public improvements or utilities; - h.
-The existence of conditions that endanger life or property by fire or other causes; and - k.5 The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements.
+Slum, deteriorating or deteriorated structures - b.
+Predominance of defective or inadequate street layout - d.
+Unsanitary or unsafe conditions - e.
+Deterioration of site or other improvements - f.
+Unusual topography or inadequate public improvements or utilities - h.
+The existence of conditions that endanger life or property by fire or other causes - Buildings which are unsafe or unhealthy for persons to live or work in because of building code violations, dilapidation, deterioration, defective design, physical construction, or faulty or inadequate facilities - j.
+Environmental contamination of buildings or property - k.5 The existence of health, safety, or welfare factors requiring high levels of municipal services or substantial physical underutilization or vacancy of sites, buildings, or other improvements